Whilst training shelter workers in Japan, I wasn’t going to miss the opportunity to visit Elizabeth Oliver of animal rescue ARK.

 I had met Elizabeth and numerous ICAWC conferences and was fully aware of her fantastic work.
 Her new shelter site is in Shitsugawa, Sasayama and adding to the existing facilities in Nose.

-Elizabeth has had a very interesting life moving to Japan in 1969 to teach but now spends all of her time and efforts caring for abandoned and unwanted animals.
+Elizabeth has had a fascinating life moving to Japan in 1969 to teach but now spends all of her time and efforts caring for abandoned and unwanted animals.

 The older existing shelter is a collection of homely kennels and runs perched on terraces in beautiful surroundings.
 On the day of my visit, about 120 dogs, 50 cats (many gorgeous Japanese Bobtails that would be quickly snapped up here in the UK), rabbits and two goats were being cared for.

-Staff and volunteers were busy carrying out their jobs with patience and kindness to the animals.
-I observed one volunteer teaching a dog basic obedience with its ration of supper.
+Staff and volunteers carried out their jobs with patience and kindness to the animals.
+I observed one volunteer teaching basic dog obedience with its ration of supper.